theodorosploumis/notes/jobs.md

+# Job seeking, interviews, HR

-# Questions to ask before you join a company
+## Questions to ask before you join a company

 - Company details (website, email, contact person)
 - About Company (when, where, customers, philosophy, plan)